 I received the B.S.E.E. degree from Kettering University in 2002, the M.S. degree from the University of Illinois at Urbana-Champaign in 2004, and my PhD in Electrical Engineering from the University of Washington in 2008.
 I'm a Professor in the Department of Electrical and Computer Engineering at Seattle University.

 I've been working in the energy access field since 2008.
 In 2015, I co-founded the non-profit organization KiloWatts for Humanity.
 I was a Fulbright Scholar to Copperbelt University in Kitwe, Zambia.
 I'm an Associate Editor for Energy for Sustainable Development and am a founding member of the IEEE PES Working Group on Sustainable Energy Systems for Developing Communities.
 I have been recognized as an IEEE Distinguished Lecturer for his expertise on energy poverty, and have spoken around the world on the topic.

 I'm an award-winning educator with expertise and a passion for energy access.
 I offer half-day, full-day and two-day training and tutorials on planning, designing and implementing off-grid systems in developing countries.
 I can customize the content to fit your organization's training needs.
 Contact me below for a quote!

 I am available to give keynote and guest lecturers to audiences large and small.
 I love speaking to engineering students about how to use their technical knowledge to change the world.
+I even speak to middle school and high school audiences.
 In most cases, I only charge travel costs.
 Contact me below to check my availability.

 I have a research background in power system analysis, renewable energy, and off-grid systems.
 I am interested in particular in modeling and predicting load for mini-grids in developing countries.